nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 In the aftermath of this conference I intensified my reading.
 Afterwards, it was all magic — I got invited to SXSW, met many like-minded people, and experienced many new 'click' moments.
 One statement from the panel by Lutz resonated with me — that due to rising temperatures, urban life will likely shift towards the evening and night, making the topic ever more crucial to address.
 Well - how more important can it all get?!

-As this blog post is getting a bit lengthy, let me continue with the concepts we came up with in the next one :) - Thanks for reading.
+*As this blog post is getting a bit lengthy, let me continue with the concepts we came up with in the next one :) - Thanks for reading. btw - this is my first blogpost, yay :)*

 [^1]: Thanks to my sponsors allowing me to participate at SXSW - [Lutz and Vibelab](https://vibe-lab.org/#meettheteam) for the invitation and the ongoing inspiring discussions.
 And to [The German Center for Research and Innovation New York](https://www.dwih-newyork.org/en/event/vibelab-sxsw-2024/) for the financial support.
 [Link to the Panel Description](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/).